rkcosmos/deepcut/README.md

 * True Corporation

-And we are open for contribution and collaboration.
+We are open for contribution and collaboration.